calm-marketplace/NextOnTour2018/lab2/calm_workshop_lab2.rst

 Lab Overview
 ************

-Welcome to the Calm Hands-On-Lab - Simple Integration with Ansible Galayxy What we’re going to do here is to import a blueprint to showcase an integration with Ansible Galaxy (pull mode):
+Welcome to the Calm Hands-On-Lab - Simple Integration with Ansible Galayxy.
+What we’re going to do here is to import a blueprint to showcase an integration with Ansible Galaxy (pull mode):